-An important assessment tool is an EEG brain map, also called qEEG or Quantitative EEG.
-It helps give us a picture of what’s going on in the brain.
-There are many types of brain maps – including MRI’s, PET scans, and SPECT scans.
-But the EEG map provides the best information for neurofeedback training.
-It shows brain timing issues which impact mood, behavior, and attention..
+The qEEG (quantitative EEG) brain map is an important assessment tool because it helps give us a picture of what’s going on in the brain.
+There are many types of brain maps, including MRI’s, PET scans, and SPECT scans.
+However, the EEG map provides the best information for what we do here at Center for Brain, neurofeedback training.
+Among its benefits, the brain map:

-See the red in the middle of the 3 heads on the brain map below?
-That’s an indication of excessive amounts of slow activity (6-9 hz).
+The EEG map above is from a 23-year-old man who struggles with attention.
+People constantly tell him that he doesn’t listen, even though he tries very hard.
+The red in the middle of the maps indicates excessive amounts of slow activity (6-9 hz).
 When your brain is making excessive slow activity, it can’t pay attention as well.
-Based on the map, we can train him to reduce that activity and increase his attention.
+Based on the man’s map, we trained him to reduce that activity, which helped him improve his attention.

 The brain map images below are from two people.
 The map on the left is from a person with a long history of depression.
 Note the orange and yellow areas.
 These indicate an excess of slow brainwave activity typical of someone with depression.
 The picture on the right displays a normal brain.